-Call Me: 248-924-9458Michigan Retail Fraud/ShopliftingIf you've been charged with Michigan Retail Fraud this doesn't make you a criminal or a bad person.
-I see clients on a daily basis who have have never been been arrested in their life, or have a relapse or a problem, which they thought was in the past.
-It's quite common that a good person will get themselves in a bad situation, which results in being charged with a Michigan Retail Fraud.
+Call Me: 248-924-9458Michigan Retail Fraud/ShopliftingBeing charged with Michigan Retail Fraud does not automatically make you a criminal or a bad person.
+I encounter clients on a daily basis who have never been arrested before in their lives or who may have experienced a relapse or a problem they believed was in the past.
+It is quite common for good-hearted individuals to find themselves in a challenging situation that leads to a Michigan Retail Fraud charge.

 |